wkjarosz/rendering-bib/README.md

 \printbibliography[nottype=thesis,nottype=book,nottype=inproceedings,nottype=article,title={Everything Else}]
 ```

+Note that if you use `\nocite{*}`, compiling can take quite some time, especially with biber/BibLaTeX.

 ## Overleaf
 Soon, I also plan to release a shared Overleaf project that simply houses this bibliography and is synced with this git repo.
 This should make it even easier to get the latest version of this bibliography if you use Overleaf.